conda/conda/docs/source/dev-guide/deep-dive-install.md

 * The command-line flags, such as `-c <channel>`, `--use-local` or `--override-channels`.
 * The channels present in a command-line {ref}`spec <build-version-spec>`.
 Remember that users can say `channel::numpy` instead of simply `numpy` to require that numpy comes from that specific channel.
-That means that the repodata for such channel needs to be fetched too!
+That means that the repodata for such channel needs to be fetched, too!

 The items in `context.channels` are supposed to be `conda.models.channels.Channel` objects, but the Solver API also allows strings that refer to their name, alias or full URL.
 In that case,